techidaily/site-win11-tips/source/_posts/5-effective-steps-for-lifelong-disabling-of-windows-defender.md

  But what if you want to install and use a third-party app that Microsoft Defender repeatedly flags as malicious?
 Or if you want to reduce the load on your system resources?
 Well, then you have to dive deep into Windows Security settings and disable real-time protection as well as other associated protection measures.

  This guide will teach you how to disable Microsoft Defender permanently.
 It will stay off until you undo the steps you perform in this guide.
-If you only want Microsoft Defender to turn off for a short amount of time, check out[how to turn off Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) for a more temporary solution.
+If you only want Microsoft Defender to turn off for a short amount of time, check out [how to turn off Microsoft Defender](https://www.makeuseof.com/how-to-turn-off-microsoft-defender-windows-11/) for a more temporary solution.

 ## Disable Tamper Protection First

  Tamper Protection makes sure that no other apps can make changes to the Microsoft Defender settings on your computer.
-You don't need to[enable Tamper Protection](https://www.makeuseof.com/how-to-activate-tamper-protection-defender/) because it is active by default.
+You don't need to [enable Tamper Protection](https://www.makeuseof.com/how-to-activate-tamper-protection-defender/) because it is active by default.
 If you want to completely disable Microsoft Defender (including real-time protection), you must disable Tamper Protection first.
 Here’s how to do it:

 1. Press**Win + S** and type Windows Security.
 Click on the**Open** option to launch the app.
 2. Click on the**Virus and threat protection** option on the home page.